open-dovetail/fabric-chaincode/README.md

 ### Failed to install dovetail contributions in Web UI

-Before importing Dovetail sample apps to Web UI, you need to install the following Dovetail contributions, i.e., click the link `Install contribution` and then enter the following URL to install:
+Before importing Dovetail sample apps to Web UI, you need to install the following Dovetail contributions, i.e., click the link `Install contribution` at the top-right corner of the UI, and then enter the following URL to install:

 - github.com/open-dovetail/fabric-chaincode/trigger/transaction
 - github.com/open-dovetail/fabric-chaincode/activity/put